Taylor Hill Shares Makeup-Free Selfie On Instagram

 “I’m a creature of habit: I eat two or three scrambled eggs doused in Cholula Hot Sauce, sprouted Ezekiel 4:9 bread with peanut butter, a little avocado, and turkey bacon.
 I make Tate’s breakfast while I make my coffee; I drink coffee like I drink water.”

-And as far as working out, Hill also gave a little advice:

-“If you have an hour, make time and really commit to that.
+As far as working out, Hill also gave a little advice: “If you have an hour, make time and really commit to that.
 The hardest part is getting there.”

-In other news, some of Taylor’s outfits for the VS show were quite spectacular.
+Some of Taylor’s outfits for the Victoria’s Secret show were quite spectacular.
 For example, she wore a red feathered wing with a red bra, six belts and a plaid skirt with matching bottoms.
 The model also wore thigh-high boots, and she shared a dramatic photo that was taken of her silhouette against some smoke and stage lights.
 Hill also wore a necklace with a red pendant that matched her outfit.

 View this post on Instagram